leftlogic/ffconf/src/articles/2023-supporters.md

 ## Legal & General

-We're delighted to announce that Legal & General will once again be sponsoring this year's {% ffconf %}.
+We're delighted to announce that Legal & General will once again be sponsoring this year's FFConf.
 We'll be offering scholarships so we can ensure that the brightest young minds from a variety of backgrounds are able to contribute to crucial conversations about the future of the web.

-We have first-hand experience of this event and, as a result, we're delighted to partner with {% ffconf %}.
+We have first-hand experience of this event and, as a result, we're delighted to partner with FFConf.
 We're proud to work alongside the organisers to make sure this year's conference is the most successful so far!

 You can find out more about [Legal & General here](https://www.legalandgeneral.com/careers/legal-and-general-life/).